cfjedimaster/raymondcamden2020/_posts/2021/06/18/2021-06-18-using-pdfs-with-the-jamstack-adding-search-with-text-extraction.md

 The end result of all this is an array of PDF data that includes where the PDF is (I use this so I can render it with the Embed API), a path to the thumbnail (used in the home page for links), and the text content.

 Alright, so at this point, I can build a search engine.
 I've covered various types of Jamstack friendly search engines here before, but the simplest one would be [Lunr](https://lunrjs.com/).
-The quick and dirty solution for building the searchn engine would be to expose my PDF data for indexing by Lunr and then adding a page that uses JavaScript and the Lunr library to search it.
+The quick and dirty solution for building the search engine would be to expose my PDF data for indexing by Lunr and then adding a page that uses JavaScript and the Lunr library to search it.
 First, here is my index:

 ```
 ---